12 MIN READ

 "Now you come to mention it, yes, I remember seeing a big letter N."

-Using this technique, the detective has helped the witness re-live the scene and gradually focus on a useful detail.
+Using this technique, the detective has helped the witness to re-live the scene and to gradually focus in on a useful detail.
 Perhaps he'll be able to identify young men wearing a hat like this from CCTV footage.
 It is unlikely he would have got this information if he's simply asked an open question such as "Are there any details you can give me about what you saw?"

 Funnel questions are good for:

 Asking probing questions is another strategy for finding out more detail.
-Sometimes it's as simple as asking your respondent for an example, to help you understand a statement they have made.
-At other times, you need additional information for clarification, "When do you need this report by, and do you want to see a draft before I give you my final version?", or to investigate whether there is proof for what has been said, "How do you know that the new database can't be used by the sales force?"
+Sometimes it's as simple as asking your respondent for an example, to help you understand a statement that they have made.
+At other times, you need additional information for clarification, "When do you need this report by, and do you want to see a draft before I give you my final version?"
+Or to investigate whether there is proof for what has been said, "How do you know that the new database can't be used by the sales force?"

 An effective way of probing is to use the 5 Whys method, which can help you quickly get to the root of a problem.

 Use questions that include the word "exactly" to probe further: "What exactly do you mean by fast-track?" or "Who, exactly, wanted this report?"

 - Gaining clarification to ensure that you have the whole story and that you understand it thoroughly.

 - Drawing information out of people who are trying to avoid telling you something.